Last Updated on

 A vastly cheaper way to buy contact lenses, with a couple of small drawbacks

 If any market is ripe for a kick up the backside, it’s contact lenses.
-The high-street opticians charge a small fortune for contacts, but fear of sticking something sub-standard in my eye has always prevented me from (ahem) looking elsewhere.
+The high-street opticians charge a small fortune for contacts, but fear of sticking something sub-standard in my eye has always prevented me from (ahem) looking elsewhere (update: it turns out I was right to be wary – see the updated section at the bottom of this post).
 That was until I stumbled across an online advert for Waldo contact lenses.

 Waldo offered to send 24 lenses for £2.95 as a trial offer.
 Given 24 lenses cost the thick end of £20 from my regular optician I decided to give it a go.
 So will I be making a switch to Waldo from now on?
 Yes, I probably will, but read on to find out if it’s right for you.